rdglabs/Docusaurus/blog/_2024-11-09-Docusaurus.md

 ## Hosting
 I actually come across github pages before finding docusaurus.
 I was going though [Github pages class](https://github.com/skills/github-pages) messing around with the set up they have by default, using [jekyll](https://jekyllrb.com/).
 After going though that class I was tested it out and trying to figure out how to apply a theme.
 During this time I found a reddit post talking about Docusaurus and comparing it to Jekyll.
 After some quick researching into it decided to use it

 Now off to figuring out how to host the docusaurus site with ideally no cost, like github pages.
-At first I didn't think it was possible but later did figure out
+At first I didn't think it was possible since I figured github would lock it to using justs their platform but after a single google search found it the docusaurus docutation showing how to set it up.